Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: EDOCS: Probabilistic exact support recovery

 \end{example}

-Clearly, AsTIM-$l$ exists for any input $v$ and parameter $l$.
-For non-random selections of the nonzero part of a given AsTIM-$l$, there are several options.
-For instance, the Hilbert matrix (see Example~\ref{exp:astim} above) and the Vandermonde matrix.
+It is straightforward to verify that an AsTIM-$l$ matrix exists for any input vector $v$ and parameter $l$.
+For deterministic constructions of the nonzero submatrix, several classical choices are available, such as Hilbert and Vandermonde matrices.

-As an aside, note that, Hilbert and Vandermonde matrices are ill-conditioned: although we can use these matrices in our construction, in practice they may lead to erroneous results caused by rounding errors.
-While this is irrelevant to our theoretical results, for practical purpose we will just choose the nonzero entries of the AsTIM-$l$ matrices to be i.i.d. normal $\mc{N}(0,1)$, as their nonzero part will be totally invertible with probability $\approx 1$.

-The main point of AsTIM-$l$ is to help reliably translating the 1bCS test result vector $y$ to a group testing result vector $y'$, so we can apply the highly-efficient group testing decoding algorithm to find $\supp(x)$.
-Now, we illustrate the construction of sensing matrix $A$ of our EDOCS-EE scheme in the following algorithm (Algorithm~\ref{alg:edocsee}).